lumiguz/stock-portfolio-dashboard/README.md

 ## Key Insights
 - The effectiveness win of pro traders is 30%, I'm over it with 46.78%
 - I tend to BUY more than SELL
-- I need to work in the average reward
+- I need to work on the average reward
 - I need a lot of $$ to live off trading
 - The average revenue per year is $10k